bentvelj/delta-hacks/README.md

-# COVID in Canada Mapper - DeltaHacks 2021 Hackathon Challenge
+# COVID in Canada Mapper - DeltaHacks 2021 Hackathon AlphaStart Challenge Winner

 A web application to analyze COVID statistics in Canada from the past, present, and future.